whyhussain07/Twitter-Mindshare/README.md

 5. The script scrapes project docs, generates posts, and saves results in `/output`.

 ## Output

 - Each project gets a text file named after it, e.g., `output/ProjectName.txt`
 - Posts contain a clean intro, 3-5 bullets with bold headers, emojis, and a casual question.

 ## Notes

 - Network connection required for doc scraping and Groq API calls.
+-
 - Rate limiting and error handling are basic; adjust as needed for scale.

-## License
+## ✅ License

-This script is provided as-is without warranty.
-Modify and use it freely.
+- This script is proprietary and provided only for personal or internal use by the original user or team.

----

-If you find this helpful or want to suggest improvements, feel free to reach out!
+- ❌ You may not redistribute, resell, sublicense, or publicly share this code.

+- ✅ You may modify it privately for your own workflows.

+- 🧠 All intellectual property rights belong to the original creator.

+Contact the author if you wish to license this for broader use.